• Fellow Spotlight: Russell Cobb, “The City of Magical Thinking: Tulsey Town Becomes the Oil Capital of the World”

 Helmerich Center for American Research 1400 N Gilcrease Museum Rd, Tulsa, OK, United States

-Project: "Transformative Cultural Materiality: Archaeologies of Displacement, Persistent Lifeways, & Identity" Presenters: Dr. Zachary Qualls (Gilcrease Museum) & Dr. Nkem Ike (University of Toronto) Join us for a roundtable conversation […]
+Project: "Transformative Cultural Materiality: Archaeologies of Displacement, Persistent Lifeways, & Identity" Presenters: Dr. Zachary Qualls (Gilcrease Museum) & Dr. Nkem Ike (University of Toronto) Join us for a roundtable conversation about Drs.
+Qualls' & Ike's newest research paper, Transformative Cultural Materiality: Archaeologies of Displacement, Persistent Lifeways, & Identity, which examines how displaced and migrating communities […]

 • Stephen Towns Eddie Faye Gates Lecture